-Ukiah-Dale Forest State Scenic Corridor along Highway 395 follows the North Fork of the John Day River and Camas Creek.
-Winding through a stately ponderosa pine, Douglas fir and western larch forest the corridor provides a pleasant scenic drive and access to a popular fishing spot.
-Near Ukiah, amidst old-growth pines and larch, the Ukiah-Dale Campground provides a perfect location to stay and relax next to the soothing waters of Camas Creek.
+Ukiah-Dale Forest State Scenic Corridor follows Highway 395 along the North Fork of the John Day River and Camas Creek.
+Winding through a forest of stately ponderosa pine, Douglas fir and western larch, the corridor provides a pleasant scenic drive and access to a primitive campground and popular fishing spot.

 Land for this wayside was acquired between 1944 and 1947 by purchase from private owners and Umatilla County.
 In 1956, eight acres were sold to the Pilot Rock Lumber Company.
 This land was previously under lease for a headquarters logging camp, located near the south end of the wayside.
 A number of the tracts were purchased with grazing rights.
 The U. S. Government has reserved the mineral rights in portions of the park.
 The area was acquired to protect the forest stand along the highway, which over the years has been widened for safety purposes.